 2 ERRONEOUS transformations minimally alter the information and might lead the information process to a non-productive outcome, such as providing too much food when the parent is trying to teach an eating routine, or providing a binky (suck-toy) when the baby is actually hungry.

 3 DISTORTED information emphasizes a portion of the information and de-emphasizes another portion.
 “She’s hungry, but she is a strong baby and can wait” indicates the parent correctly perceived the crying, but the interpretation over-emphasizes the fact the baby won’t die of starvation in the next hour.
-(Repetition of the feeling and dismissive response can teach this child to de-emphasize their feelings as a source of useful information.)
+(Repetition of the feeling and dismissive response can teach this child to de-emphasize their feelings.)

 4 OMITTED information discards some or all of the information from further processing.
 Sometimes the positive and negative quality of the information is split and the important part is omitted.
 “Oh look, he’s so cute when he cries like that, he loves me.
 Isn’t that great everyone!”
 This omits the fact the baby is hungry by dismissing the negative part of the baby’s experience and emphasizing the positive part from the parent’s perspective.